 Nittaku Violin is a 5 ply wood blade.
+In fact, we list this blade as one of our top 3 5-ply all-wood blades.
 The rigid outer core is made of Kiri wood, which is known for its durability and stability, while the adjacent plies are made of white ash, which is known for its elasticity and flexibility.
 This combination of woods provides a good balance of power and control for players, allowing for quick and precise shots.

 With this racket in my hand, I feel more like holding a work of art.
 I am not even willing to use it to play table tennis.

 I use a hard rubber DHS Hurricane 3 and a relatively softer rubber Donic Acuda s2 to do the test.
 The close-to-table shots have great speed.
 I tried both the forehand and backhand and the blade gives me a clear and elastic feel.